Computer vision in retail: 7 use cases and one way to succeed

 3. Inventory management

 Computer vision also found its way into retail inventory management.
 According to Retail Technology Study 2020, 64% of retailers are looking to deploy various data-driven solutions, computer vision included, to optimize inventory in the next two years.
-The retail industry can utilize computer vision to update its inventory system in real-time and develop an omnichannel retail experience, integrating different methods of interaction available.
+The retail industry can utilize computer vision to update its inventory management system in real-time and develop an omnichannel retail experience, integrating different methods of interaction available.

 Computer vision cameras can be mounted on top of standard retail equipment to notify staff about gaps on shelves or misplaced products.
 This provides more time for shopping floor staff to focus on customer care.
-At the same time, retail store analytics can also use these real-time data from cameras to dynamically react to product movement, replanning the position of goods on the shopping floor to match consumers’ propensity to purchase.
+At the same time, retail store analytics can also use these real-time computer vision data from cameras to dynamically react to product movement, replanning the position of goods on the shopping floor to match consumers’ propensity to purchase.

 4. Store layout improvement via retail heat maps